Portfolio Hedging Series 03

 As illustrated, the S&P 500 declined nearly 23% during the period and volatility rose to 25%.
 Many of us are painfully aware that investors who were overly reliant on traditional diversification to control risk during that period lost significant amounts of money.
 Had investors been hedging their large-cap investments with SH, they could have seen reduced losses and improved volatility.

-With just a 10% hedge position in SH, returns could have been improved by over 4% and volatility reduced by 5%.
+With just a 10% hedge position in SH, returns could have been improved by over 4% and volatility reduced by around 5%.
 A 20% hedge, as expected, could have had nearly double the impact.
-Potential returns could have been improved by over 7% and volatility reduced by about 9%.
+Potential returns could have been improved by more than 7% and volatility reduced by approximately 9%.

 Fixed Income